line72/usbmdistros/website/content/products/caricature-the_first_and_the_forgotten.md

 ---
+actualPrice: $6.00
-title: "Caricature - The First And The Forgotten"
+album: The First And The Forgotten
-date: 2021-06-13T12:22:21
-draft: false
-artist: "Caricature"
+artist: Caricature
-album: "The First And The Forgotten"
 categories:
 - Tape
+date: '2021-06-26T15:16:24'
+draft: false
 images:
-    - "/images/covers/caricature-the_first_and_the_forgotten.jpg"
+- /images/covers/caricature-the_first_and_the_forgotten.jpg
-thumbnailImage: "/images/covers/caricature-the_first_and_the_forgotten-thumb.jpg"
-actualPrice: $6.00
 inStock: true
+thumbnailImage: /images/covers/caricature-the_first_and_the_forgotten-thumb.jpg
+title: Caricature - The First And The Forgotten
 ---

 ## Tape